be3 launches on Saorview

 The transmitter network operator 2RN has advised us that due to essential engineering work, transmitter outages may occur in some areas over the coming days.
 This work may result in temporary loss or interruption to your usual Saorview service and we would like to apologise if this causes any inconvenience.

-Due to essential maintenance work, our Fanad transmitter will be subject to a power reduction between 09:30 and 17:30 from 19th August to 9th September 2016.
+Due to essential engineering work, our Bantry transmitter will be subject to breaks in transmission.
+This will occur between 11:00 and 16:00 on 28th October 2016.

 Due to essential engineering work, our Hollywell Hill transmitter will be subject to complete outages of up to 2 hours between 08:00 and 17:00 on 29th & 30th March 2017.

 Due to annual maintenance, our Mount Leinster transmitter will be subject to 5 minute switching breaks from approximately 10:00 on 29th March 2017.